 - 1. KNOW THEM Read their biography on the legislative webpage and find something in common or something that will resonate with them when talking about your issue. - 2.
 ORCHESTRATE Designate someone to start the meeting if more than one person is attending.
-Take turns, practice, or decide ahead of time who will say what. - INTRODUCE Have attendees quickly introduce themselves and mention if they are a constituent.
+Take turns, practice, or decide ahead of time who will say what. - 3.
+INTRODUCE Have attendees quickly introduce themselves and mention if they are a constituent.
+Meeting time is precious so make sure introductions are quick and consider doing the intros as you are walking in.
 Briefly tell the legislator what you plan to discuss. - 4.
 PITCH Make your pitch and ask them if they can support your position.
 If they are unsure or noncommittal, circle back or tell WSPTA leadership so they can respond. - 5.
 BE RESPECTFUL It is okay to be firm on your position or to disagree with the legislator without being disagreeable.
 Absolutely no foul language, yelling, or threats. - 6.
 WATCH THE TIME Know how much time you have.
 Most meetings are 15 minutes and legislators go from one meeting to the next, shifting topics. - 7.
 FOLLOW UP If they asked for additional information, send it, along with additional information with hyperlinks to supporting documents.
 Send a "thank you" email.